 They like to chew on wooden toys.
 They also really like to burrow and make lots of tunnels.
 Lots of bedding helps with this, and you can also give them tubes to run around in.
 A 15-inch solid exercise wheel may be a good idea, but you have to be sure it is mounted well and is safe for them.

-Other, less common, small furries are chinchilla, degu, ferret, hedgehog, and prairie dog.
+Other, less common, small furries are chinchilla, degu, ferret, and hedgehog.
 You can click on each of these pet names to find out about their care.
 These pets are less common for a reason.
 They can be hard to take care of, especially in a city.
 If you have an opportunity to adopt one of these less common pets, think twice.
 It can be really tempting to take in a cute little prairie dog if you see one that needs to be adopted.
 Just be aware that it is really difficult to care for them properly in a city.

 New!
 Comments